nangnh/ipa-pronunciation-practice/README.md

+# IPA Pronunciation Practice

+Practice English pronunciation with IPA using AI support.
+Powered by Gemini for accurate feedback and learning.

-# Run and deploy your AI Studio app
+## Run and deploy your AI Studio app

 This contains everything you need to run your app locally.

 ## Run Locally

 **Prerequisites:** Node.js

 1. Install dependencies:
    `npm install`

 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key

 3. Run the app:
    `npm run dev`